dewittpe/pedbp/README.md

 deviations based on published percentiles.
 Growth standards are based on LMS approximations.
 All the methods get parameters based on lookup tables.

+## Notation

+Throughout the package, arguments named `p` or beginning with `p_` are probabilities on the 0 to 1 scale.
+Arguments or values named `percentile` are percentile points on the 0 to 100 scale.

+For example, use `p_sbp = 0.42` for the 42nd percentile as a probability
+input, and use `height_percentile = 90` for the 90th height percentile.

 ## Blood Pressure
 There are several data sources used to inform the blood pressure percentiles
 estimates: